maubanel/UE5-Blueprints/collision/README.md

 ##### `Step 14.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Run the game and move towards where the box is (we can't see it).
+Run the game and move towards where the box is.
 You should see the text appear.
 It doesn't dissapear when you leave the box.
 Lets make some changes and improve this.

 https://user-images.githubusercontent.com/5504953/192166015-35f5768d-96de-44b1-9c8a-031744ac7ef3.mp4